trenchproject/RShiny_Genetics/README.md

 # RShiny_PlasticityTradeoff

-PlasticityTradeoff is an interactive shiny app that allows any user to visualize the relationship between plasticity and thermal tolerance range across many taxa.
+PlasticityTradeoff is an interactive shiny app that allows any user to visualize the relationship between plasticity and thermal tolerance range of organisms across many taxa.
 The app uses the data colleted by [Calosi (2015)](https://royalsocietypublishing.org/doi/10.1098/rsbl.2007.0408) on beetles and a larger dataset published by [Gunderson & Stillman (2015)](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2015.0401)

-## Prerequisites for opening in Rstudio (for editing)
+## Prerequisites for opening in Rstudio
 Git and Rstudio ([Instructions](https://resources.github.com/whitepapers/github-and-rstudio/))
 Installation of the following R packages: shiny, shinythemes, shinyWidgets, magrittr, plotly, dplyr